Jordan staggers under fallout of Syria conflict

 ECONOMIC BURDEN

-The refugees impose an additional strain on arid Jordan's scant water supplies, consume state-subsidised electricity and further stretch health, education and other services.
+The refugees impose an additional strain on arid Jordan's scant water supplies, consume state-subsidized electricity and further stretch health, education and other services.

 The kingdom, which agreed a $2-billion standby loan from the International Monetary Fund last year, is struggling to cut its budget deficit by about a third to 5.4 percent of gross domestic product from 7.9 percent in 2012, Finance Ministry sources say.